 CLICK HERE to see our original story (Go down about halfway through the post to get to the Nara Dreamland stuff.
 There are a bunch of cool pictures and stories about our adventures in the park).

-And below are the 13 glorious minutes of not-seen-in-a-decade footage of Nara Dreamland, just 16 months before the theme park was closed, abandoned and eventually demolished.
+And below are the 13 glorious minutes of our not-seen-in-a-decade footage of Nara Dreamland, just 16 months before the theme park was closed, abandoned and eventually demolished.

 Sayonara, Nara Dreamland!